Equality Constrained Linear Optimal Control With Factor Graphs: Introduction

 In this paper we propose a novel formulation using factor graphs \cite{dellaert2017factor} to efficiently solve the EC-LQR problem with both \local and cross-time-step constraints in linear time with respect to trajectory length.
-We demonstrate how to represent the EC-LQR problem as a factor graph, and apply the variable elimination (VE) algorithm \cite{blair1993introduction} on the factor graph to solve for the optimal trajectories and optimal feedback control policies.
+We demonstrate how to represent the EC-LQR problem as a factor graph (shown in Fig. \ref{fig:cross-ec-LQR-factor-graph}), and apply the variable elimination (VE) algorithm \cite{blair1993introduction} on the factor graph to solve for the optimal trajectories and optimal feedback control policies.
 The flexibility of the factor graph representation allows cross-time-step constraints with arbitrary numbers of variables to be seamlessly handled.
-As long as the maximum number of variables involved in all constraints is bounded, the computational complexity of our method grows linearly with the trajectory length.
-The approach in this paper matches the computational complexity of standard dynamic programming techniques [2], but also has the added benefit of handing cross-time-step constraints.
+As long as the maximum time index difference of variables involved in each constraint is bounded, the computational complexity stays linear with trajectory length.
+The approach in this paper matches the computational complexity of standard dynamic programming techniques [2], but also has the added benefit of handling cross-time-step constraints.